-In addition, the minimum leave behind will also include increased knowledge on the use of Earth Observations techniques to support the management and monitoring of vital infrastructure and raised awareness of approaches and techniques to understand the risks posed by possible tailings and water dam failures.
-These 'soft' knowledge transfer aspects were addressed through workshops, presentations and training sessions in Peru and the UK and will continue in the project with further workshops, training and dissemination events.
+In addition to the system, the minimum leave behind also includes increased knowledge on the use of Earth Observations techniques to support the management and monitoring of vital infrastructure and raised awareness of approaches and techniques to understand the risks posed by possible tailings and water dam failures.
+These 'soft' knowledge transfer aspects were addressed through workshops, presentations and training sessions in Peru and the UK.